Photography by Eve Walker, Beckie Wright and Kristina Salyklyte

 CARISMA has now become part of Chrysalis – a family support centre which helps migrant families.
 Erinma works as part of an inspirational network of community leaders and volunteers active across south Manchester, working towards a socially inclusive community.

-Erinma has recently been honoured with a sculpture designed by Manchester-based artist Karen Lyons.
+Mum of eight, Erinma, who grew up in Moss Side was honoured in 2017 with a sculpture designed by Manchester-based artist Karen Lyons.
 The sculpture - a one and a half life-sized bust - is made out of 50 lethal firearms seized by police or surrendered during gun amnesty’s.
 The weapons, after being made safe, were melted down by Manchester-based artists’ collective 'Guns to Goods' and turned into the sculpture.
 It now takes pride of place inside Manchester town hall’s sculpture hall - the first-ever sculpture of a woman in the building.